rajeshm7910/apigee-anthos-samples/apigee-poc-anthos-bm-gcp-terraform/README.md

 - Execute Prerequisite manually

+-- A [Service Account](https://cloud.google.com/iam/docs/creating-managing-service-accounts) in the project that satisfies **one** of the following requirements and its **[key file downloaded](docs/create_sa_key.md)** to the workstation:
+  - The Service Account has `Owner` permissions
+  - The Service Account has both `Editor` and `Project IAM Admin` permissions

+  The scripts to create service account and key creation is also mentioned in Quickstart module.

 -- Organizational Policy Constraints

 Follwowing list of Policy needs to be enabled for the organizations.
 If these are not enabled at Organizations, please consider them for the project.